-The Colwood Wheelworks Sturmey Archer Course will give you a thorough understanding of the principles of hub gearing and the confidence to dismantle, repair and restore a wide range of hubs manufactured by Sturmey Archer between 1936 and 2000.
+The Colwood Wheelworks Sturmey Archer Course will give you a thorough understanding of the principles of hub gearing and you will come away with the confidence to dismantle, repair and restore a wide range of hubs manufactured by Sturmey Archer between 1936 and 2000.

-You will learn the principles of epicyclic gearing and how different gear ratios are obtained.
+I will teach you the principles of epicyclic gearing and how different gear ratios are obtained.
 You will see how the different gears are selected by the clutch, and in the case of 4 and 5 speed gears by sliding sun pinions.
 (All these terms will become clear to you on the course.)

 You will be taught the correct methods to remove and dismantle and rebuild the gear internal.
 You will be shown the most common reasons that a hub gear might fail to function correctly and how to correct those faults.

-You will have the opportunity to strip down and rebuild several different models of Sturmey Archer hub including the AW, AM, AG, AB, FW, FG, S5/2, GH6 and the SW.
+I will observe and guide you as you strip down and rebuild several different models of Sturmey Archer hub including the AW, AM, AG, AB, FW, FG, S5/2, GH6 and the SW.

-As each course has room for just two students at a time so you will get plenty of one to one tuition and will never be left wondering what to do next.
+We have now decided to run the Sturmey Archer Course for just one student at a time, therefore you will get one to one tuition at all times and will never be left wondering what to do next.

 At the end of the day you will have the required knowledge to be able to dismantle and repair any classic Sturmey Archer hub gear.